icelab/icelab-assets/README.md

 }
 ```

-This would append the theoretical `foobar` loader to the end of the pipeline in both cases.
+This would append the theoretical `awesome-loader` loader to the end of the pipeline in both cases.

 ## Features